DavyDevelops/chat-with-documents-langchain/README.md

 3. **Explore the User Interface:**
     Witness the seamless interface of Chat with Documents - LangChain as it gracefully unfolds in your default web browser.
 Take a moment to acquaint yourself with the intuitive layout.

-4. **Load PDF Documents:**
+4. **Load Documents:**
-    Follow the on-screen guidelines to seamlessly load multiple PDF documents into the app.
+    Follow the on-screen guidelines to seamlessly load multiple documents into the app (supporting .txt, .docx, .pdf).
 These documents will be primed for interaction within the chat interface.

 5. **Ask Questions:**
-    Engage the chat interface to pose questions using natural language, eliciting insights from the loaded PDFs.
-The app harnesses the prowess of the OpenAI API to provide pertinent responses derived from the PDF content.
+    Engage the chat interface to pose questions using natural language, eliciting insights from the loaded Documents.
+The app harnesses the prowess of the OpenAI API to provide pertinent responses derived from the Documents content.

 ## Contributing